 A psychiatrist is a licensed medical provider who specializes in treating mental, emotional, and behavioral disorders.
-Psychiatrists typically have medical degrees (M.D.s) and the extensive medical training that is required of any other clinician.
+Psychiatrists typically have medical degrees (M.D.s) and extensive medical training.

 They can conduct therapy, test for mental health conditions, and prescribe medication or other treatment options for patients.